-Innovators and Techpreneurs face a challenge in utilization of social media.
+Innovators and Techpreneurs face a challenge in the utilization of social media.
 Well, except those who are innovating in the field of social media.
 One would expect these two classes of businesses, or people to be conversant with social media.
-Most are, but do not utilize it fully.
+Most are but do not utilize it fully.
 It is not a rare occurrence to find a very nice innovative idea today, blossoming into a Tech-startup and having no social media presence.
-Let us look at a few reasons why this is the case, and the solutions that can be applied.
+Let us look at a few reasons why this is the case and the solutions that can be applied.

 Challenges that Innovators and Techpreneurs face

 - Lack of time.
 Yeah, these geeks and thinkers have little time for social media.
 They rightly have heavier bones to chew.
 A few do have the wrong notion that social media is a waste of time.

 - Little or no knowhow.
 Some of the innovators and techpreneurs do not know what a repost or retweet means.
 Ask them to invite a friend to like a Facebook page and you will be casting them in unfamiliar territory.

 - Inadequate resource.
 Who does not go through a little downtime?
 Techpreneurs are looking for money to finance their research and development, not to pay a social media ninja to man the keyboard 24 hours a day, 7 days a week.
 The only computer they have will be dedicated to PDFs, writing up documentation and other ‘important’ work 😉

 - Slow growth.
 Um, social media is a slow process.
 We all know that, but techies are used to having stuff happening fast.
 Most will expect that they will have thousands of followers overnight; which is not the case.

 Experience has shown that social media, when used properly and consistently, can serve as a great marketing tool.
 Innovators and techpreneurs can reap massive publicity, lead generation and sales via social media.
 The secret of success for the startup lies not in having someone constantly dedicated to social media.
 Since we are talking tech and innovation, let us also get innovative in our thinking.